pmntang/SIMDGiraffe/README.md

 # Development/Contributing
-SIMD-Visualizer is a research project and for now, we are a small team!
+SIMDGiraffe is a research project and for now, we are a small team!
 We actively encourage and support contributions.
-The SIMD-Visualizer source code is released under the BSD License.
+The SIMDGiraffe source code is released under the BSD License.
 This license is very simple, and is friendly to all kinds of projects, whether open source or not.

-Feel free to fork and improve/enhance SIMD-Visualizer any way you want.
+Feel free to fork and improve/enhance SIMDGiraffe any way you want.
 If you feel that the application or the research team will benefit from your changes, please open a pull request.

 ## Available Scripts